 Putting the parts aside, let’s talk about the types first.

-There are two types of shower drain styles – point and linear drains.
+There are two types of shower drain styles: point and linear drains.
 Point drains are usually placed in the middle of the shower and are square-shaped but can also be circular.
-They are available in various sizes and function equally well, but can usually work for shower designs.
+They are available in various sizes and function equally well, but they can usually work for shower designs.
 Linear shower drains are typically installed to the side of the shower and are rectangle-shaped.
 They function slightly differently from grids.

 Grid or point drains are metal square or rounded grids often installed in the middle of a shower floor.

-Below are the different components of your shower area and drainage system.
-The Drain trap, vent, drainage seal and shower base.
+Below are the different components of your shower area and drainage system: the drain trap, vent, drainage seal, and shower base.
 They all work together to ensure water travels effectively to the tight sewer drain.

 Drain Trap